Boeing 787 output, review threatened if engineers strike

 Boeing may still produce aircraft if the engineers walk out.
 During a 40-day SPEEA strike in 2000, Boeing produced 19 planes, according to union records.

-Boeing made clear last Friday that it could call on contingent workers from its wider operations, which include not just airplanes, but defense, space and security businesses.
+Boeing made clear last Friday that it could call on contingent workers from its wider operations, which include not just airplanes, but defence, space and security businesses.

 There also is potential for the two sides to strike a deal.